 Bloodclots Risk Factors

-Still, even your lifestyle could be an issue.
+Still, even if your underlying health is optimal, your lifestyle could be an issue.
 Being stuck in bed for extended periods makes bloodclots more likely to form.
 Any damage to your blood vessel walls, either due to injury or surgery, could also spell trouble.
 Finally, while research is ongoing, prior COVID infection seems to trigger an inflammatory response that could make your blood more likely to clot.

 Warning Signs and Symptoms